Jkassof/rsquaire/README.md

 # rsquaire

-An htmlwidgets implementation of the impressive squaire.js library made by wsj
+An R interface for squaire.js, a Javascript library to create responsive equal-area square maps using d3.
+Default layout is U.S. map but custom layout abilities are being implemented.

-See [https://github.com/WSJ/squaire](https://github.com/WSJ/squaire) for the JS library
+See [https://github.com/WSJ/squaire](https://github.com/WSJ/squaire) for the javascript library.

-Initial implementation will be for US maps only, with plans to extend functionality for custom maps
+### Working Issues

+- Dataframe input conversion
+- Static tooltip not appearing